ritikgarg07/ps_project/README.md

 NOTE: for download.sh 2 flags are available:
     if -d is provided it will download dataset
     if -u is provided it will unzip dataset
-    You can manually unzip dataset and place it in the data folder and skip these flags
+    You can manually unzip dataset and place it in data/raw folder and skip these flags